Columnea minor (Hook.) Hanst.

 Columnea plants like plenty of humidity.
 If the plant is in a regular pot, you can place a saucer full of pebbles under the pot and put water in it.
 As the water evaporates, it creates a high humidity spot for the plant.
 Do not let the water touch the Goldfish Plant's pot, however.
 If it is in a hanging basket, mist the leaves daily to keep them happy.
 Use room temperature water as cold water will cause brown spots on the leaves.

-Use a good, well draining potting soil when potting these plants.
-Columnea plants seem to do better when slightly root bound and produce better flowers in this condition.
+Use good well-draining potting soil when potting these plants.
+Columnea plants seem to do better when slightly root-bound and produce better flowers in this condition.
 Every two to three years, repot the plant in a pot one size up from the one it is in.
 Gently trim the roots to encourage new root growth.
 Place the plant in fresh potting soil when repotting for maximum success.
-Make sure the pot you choose has drainage holes to prevent root rot in the plant from poor drainage… – See more at: How to Grow and Care for a Goldfish Plant (Columnea gloriosa)
+Ensure the pot you choose has drainage holes to prevent root rot in the plant from poor drainage.

 - Back to genus Columnea

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Click on a photo to see a larger version.